sim0nx/python-openhab/README.rst

         log.info("########################### COMMAND of {} to {} (itemsvalue:{}) from OPENHAB".format(event.itemname, event.newValueRaw, item.state))
         if event.source == openhab.events.EventSourceOpenhab:
             log.info("this change came from openhab")

-    # install listener for evetns
+    # install listener for events to receive all events (from internal and openhab)
     testroom1_LampOnOff.add_event_listener(listening_types=openhab.events.ItemCommandEventType, listener=onLight_switchCommand, only_if_eventsource_is_openhab=False)

-    # switch you will receive update also for your changes in the code. (see
+    # if you switch the item yourself you will also get update / state / command events. (with  event.source == openhab.events.EventSourceInternal)
     testroom1_LampOnOff.off()

     #Events stop to be delivered